fumitoh/modelx/doc/source/tutorial/basic_operations.rst

 the current model,
 and :py:meth:`~modelx.core.model.Model.cur_space` method of a model holds its current space.

+You can create a new cells even without creating a model and space.
+If no model exists, then :func:`~modelx.defcells` first creates a model and a space in the model, both named automatically by modelx, such as *Model1* and *Space1*, and creates the cells in the space.

 To specify the space to create a cells in, you can pass the space object as an argument to the :func:`~modelx.defcells` decorator.
 Below is the same as